-iv) Letter of support from the fishery, FIP implementer or project manager linked to the project
+iii) Letter of support from the fishery, FIP implementor or project manager linked to the project

-The fishery, FIP implementer or project manager linked to the fishery, must submit a signed and headed letter of support to accompany the SRG application.
+The fishery, FIP implementor or project manager linked to the fishery, must submit a signed and headed letter of support to accompany the SRG application.
 This letter can be written by any individual who works on behalf of the fishery(ies) to support their sustainability improvement e.g., from a government agency, fishing industry association, fishery cooperative, local management authority or the fishery itself.
-For certified fisheries, applicants can identify these organisations by visiting Track a Fishery and viewing the fishery's MSC certificate.
+For certified fisheries (and some ITM fisheries), applicants can identify these organisations by visiting Track a Fishery and viewing the fishery's MSC certificate.
 For non-certified fisheries, many of them will have a profile on Fishery Progress, which will indicate the organisations involved in supporting the FIP.
 If in doubt, applicants are advised to speak to their supervisor.

 The letter should indicate how the fishery or fisheries will benefit from the SRG research proposed.
 If the fishery is not MSC certified, the author must be able to demonstrate the fishery's commitment towards achieving MSC certification (or an MSC-level of sustainability) in future: this may be indicated by their profile on Fishery Progress and/or their use of MSC's Pathway tools.
 The author must also outline their confidence in how the SRG project will improve progress against specific Performance Indicators in the MSC Fisheries Standard.

-10) How are applications assessed?
+11) How are applications assessed?

-- a) All SRG applications are assessed using standardised appraisal criteria by the MSC review panel.
+- a) SRG applications undergo a competitive review process.
+The SRG has limited funds at its disposal for each funding round and can only fund the strongest applications that meet the SRG criteria most closely - b) All SRG applications are assessed using standardised appraisal criteria by the MSC review panel.
 The MSC's Chief Science and Standards Officer has the authority to make the final decision in respect of the SRG Awards.
 The MSC reserves the right to request modifications to applications, in consultation with applicants, before reaching a decision regarding whether to fund an application.
-To ensure the best quality review of applications, the MSC's assessments remain confidential. - b) Applications will be assessed on a range of criteria including: - i) clarity of research objectives - ii) research outcomes link/relevance to MSC Standard - iii) research contribution to the linked fishery (or fisheries) - iv) research feasibility - v) institutional and supervisory support - vi) budget
+To ensure the best quality review of applications, the MSC's assessments remain confidential.

+- c) Applications will be assessed on a range of criteria including:

+- i) clarity of research objectives

+- ii) research outcomes link/relevance to MSC Standard

+- iii) research contribution to the linked fishery (or fisheries)

+- iv) research feasibility

+- v) institutional and supervisory support

+- vi) budget

-11) What happens if an SRG application is successful?
+12) What happens if an SRG application is successful?

-- a) Successful SRG applicants will be notified in March 2023 and asked to accept the SRG Terms and Conditions and OSF Privacy Policy, which can be found on the SRG web page.
-The offer letter will confirm the amount of funding awarded and requirements for the Awardee to report on progress to MSC. - b) As a condition of the grant, SRG Awardees will be expected to: - submit a progress report to MSC midway through their project as well as a final report at the end, which must include both a scientific report and a non-technical lay summary along with any supporting communication assets such as images, videos etc. - ii) share their research findings with a wider audience and keep MSC informed of their plans. - iii) provide the MSC with timely contributions towards any Q&A, blog or social media posts relating to their project or the SRG as a whole. - c) The MSC has developed some guidance for SRG applicants on how they might disseminate their research findings, which they are encouraged to read before applying.
-This can also be found on the SRG web page.
+- a) Successful SRG applicants will be notified in March 2025 and asked to accept the SRG Terms and Conditions.
+The offer email will confirm the amount of funding awarded. - b) As a condition of the grant, SRG Awardees will be expected to: - i) submit a progress report to MSC midway through their project as well as a final report at the end, which must include both a scientific report and a non-technical lay summary along with any supporting communication assets such as images, videos etc. - ii) share their research findings with a wider audience and keep MSC informed of their plans. - iii) provide the MSC with timely contributions towards any Q&A, blog or social media posts relating to their project or the SRG as a whole.

-12) How will the funding be disbursed?
+13) How will the funding be disbursed?